y33-j3T/Fundamentals-of-Programming-Python/README.md

 # Python for Computational Science and Engineering
-My solutions for the lab works of a Python programming course.
+My solutions for the lab works of a Python programming course for computational science and engineering.

 ## Contents
 - [Introduction](#Introduction)